Understanding the Difference between DWI and DWAI in New York

 Driving While Ability Impaired in New York

 DWAI charges are considered a criminal law violation.
-If you’ve been charged with this offense, you need a New York defense attorney who’s experienced in handling DWAI and DWI cases.
+If you’ve been charged with this offense, you need a New York defense attorney experienced in handling DWAI and DWI cases.

 What are the Penalties for Conviction?